Do you want to own your own business?

-And the rewards for these business owners can be great.
-28 percent of owners say they are somewhat happy with their careers, while a larger 48 percent say they are very happy.
-Though difficult, small business ownership has a lot of rewards for those who choose to open their own business and are able to make it work.
+And, the rewards for these business owners can be great.
+28 percent of owners say they are somewhat happy with their careers.
+A larger 48 percent say they are happy.
+Though difficult, small business ownership has tons of rewards for those who choose to open their own business and make it work.

 For example, customers may hesitate to try a new restaurant in their neighborhood, particularly if it doesn’t have positive reviews.
 But if a new location for a restaurant they’re familiar with opens up, they’ll head there without hesitation—they know the product, know the quality of service, and know they’ll get what they want.
 Opening a franchise gives you a leg up on early business, which is crucial to gaining momentum and thriving beyond your first few months.

-Franchise owners and small business owners share a similar level of overall happiness—72 percent of franchise owners ranked themselves as somewhat happy or higher, compared to 76 percent of small business owners.
+Franchise owners and small business owners share a similar level of happiness.
+About 72 percent of franchise owners ranked themselves as somewhat happy or higher, compared to 76 percent of small business owners.
 That addition of risk mitigation and comparable levels of happiness makes franchising an appealing alternative, but how confident are franchise owners in their ability to succeed?

 Are Small Businesses Owners Confident?

-As the novel coronavirus spreads through the United States and the world, small business owners may also face a downturn in service or even a closure.
-These times are unprecedented—there’s no guarantee of how long both health and economic recovery will take, nor how much assistance will be given to keep small businesses afloat on a short- and long-term basis.
+Coronavirus is spreading through the United States and the world.
+Small business owners may also face a downturn in service or even a closure.
+These times are unprecedented—there’s no guarantee of how long both health and economic recovery will take.
+Or how much assistance will be given to keep small businesses afloat on a short- and long-term basis.

 Franchising isn’t immune to economic downturns—any industry and any business can suffer as people tighten their belts and stay indoors.
-Recession resistance, usually stemming from a diversified number of services and offerings, can be of great comfort to business owners in uncertain economic periods.
-Franchises that offer a variety of services can help bolster small business owner confidence, which can help them work through difficult times with less stress.
+Recession resistance, usually from a number of services and offerings, can be of great comfort to business owners in uncertain economic periods.
+Franchises that offer services can help bolster small business owner confidence.
+This can help them work through difficult times with less stress.

-That is likely part of the reason that the majority of franchisees—61 percent—are somewhat or very confident.
-Franchisees have the support of their franchisor behind them, as well as access to brand recognition and other features that can make franchising more stable than small business ownership.
+61% of franchisees are somewhat or very confident.
+Franchisees have the support of their franchisor behind them.
+Franchisees have access to brand recognition and other features that can make franchising more stable than small business ownership.

 Again, no business model is entirely recession-proof.
-But owner confidence matters—having faith in your business model, especially with a variety of services to offer to a diverse client range, can make a difference.
+But owner confidence matters—having faith in your business model, especially with services to offer to a diverse client range, can make a difference.